Buffalo Mill – Union County, South Carolina

 Other buildings in the historic mill district include a power house, an ice factory, a company store, and a bank and drug store.
 All of the buildings are listed in the National Historic Register.

 The engineering firm belonging to W.B.
 Smith Whaley designed the buildings and many other textile plants across the state.
-While the mill is slowly being demolished, the office, built in 1902 and pictured above, has been restored.
+While the mill is slowly being demolished, the office, built in 1902 and pictured below, has been restored.
 The historic mill district in Buffalo is probably the best remaining example of a South Carolina mill town.
 Bricks from the mill were sold to help with reconstruction efforts in the Gulf Coast after Hurricane Katrina struck the area in 2005.

 Buffalo Mill Info